USEPA/WNTR/documentation/gis.rst

 A water network model can be converted to a group of GeoDataFrames using the function :class:`~wntr.gis.network.wn_to_gis`.
 One GeoDataFrame is created for each type of model component (Junction, Tank, Reservoir, Pipe, Pump, Valve).
-Component attributes (e.g., junction elevation) is stored in the GeoDataFrame along with the components geometry.
+Component attributes (e.g., junction elevation) are stored in the GeoDataFrame along with the component's geometry.

 The following example creates GeoDataFrames from a water network model.
 Note that Net1 is used in the following example.
+The coordinate reference system (CRS) EPSG:4326 is used in the example.
+This assumes that the coordinates are in degrees latitude and degrees longitude (which is not realistic for this network).
+In practice, the user should know the CRS for the network coordinates.

 .. doctest::